Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: The Minimax Rate of Testing

 \section{The Minimax Rate of Testing}

-This section derives the minimax rate of testing in NPIV models, when $\mathcal H$ coincides with the Sobolev ellipsoid of \textit{a priori} known smoothness $p>0$.
-Specifically, we assume below $\mathcal H=\{ h\in B_{2,2}^p: \|h\|_{B_{2,2}^p}\leq L\}$ for some finite radius $L>0$, where $B_{2,2}^p$ denotes the Sobolev space with smoothness $p$ and associated Sobolev norm $\|\cdot \|_{B_{2,2}^p}$ (see \cite[Section 1.11]{triebel2006theory}).
-Subsection \ref{subsec:lower_bound} establishes the lower bound for the rate of testing in $L^2$.
-Subsection \ref{subsec:upper_bound} shows that the lower bound can be achieved by a simple test statistic if the tuning parameter can be chosen optimally.
+This section derives the minimax separation rate of hypothesis testing in NPIV models, when $\mathcal H$ is a relative compact subset of $L^{2}(X)$.
+For simplicity, we assume in this paper that $\mathcal H$ is a standard Sobolev ellipsoid of smoothness $p>0$, which can be expressed as

+where $\{\widetilde \psi _{j}\}_{j=1}^{\infty}$ is the orthonormal basis for $L^{2}(X)$ that is constructed from the basis $\{\psi _{j}\}_{j=1}^{\infty}$ (using the Gram--Schmidt procedure).
+Assuming the smoothness $p$ is known, we first establish a lower bound for the $L^{2}$ rate of testing in Section~\ref{subsec:lower_bound}, and then show that the lower bound can be achieved by a sieve test if the sieve dimension $J$ can be chosen optimally in Section~\ref{subsec:upper_bound}.